TheBiGBoSS6000/codeigniter-automatic-migration-generator/README.md

-#Create a Migration File from current DB
+# Create a Migration File from current DB

 When all goes well it will create a file in migrations directory like 20201005113401_create_blog.php

-#To use:
+# How To use:

 1: Enable migrations and set version to 0;